RamonUnch/AltSnap/README.md

 RefreshRate=7
 ; Minimum delay in miliseconds between two refresh of the window.
 I advise a value slightly lower than your refresh rate ie: 60Hz monitor => RefreshRate=16 Max value is 255 (4 Hz), sane values are below 100 (10 Hz).
 Use 0 if you want the most reactivity.

+# Build
+AltDrag builds with gcc, I use Mingw-w64 (for i686).
+Just install the latest version (I use gcc 8.1) and lunch mk.bat